-Mrs. Parkhurst is currently the 6th and 7th grade music educator at Helen Tyson Middle School in Springdale.
+Mrs. Parkhurst is currently the 6th and 7th-grade music educator at Helen Tyson Middle School in Springdale.
 She has previously taught at Central Jr. High, Southwest Jr. High, and JO Kelly Middle School.
-Prior to relocating to Northwest Arkansas, Mrs. Parkhurst taught 6th though 12th grade choirs in Freeport, Maine.
+Prior to relocating to Northwest Arkansas, Mrs. Parkhurst taught 6th through 12th-grade choirs in Freeport, Maine.

 Mrs. Parkhurst is currently the artistic director of Arts Center of the Ozarks’ Adult Choirs and was previously the artistic director